trywilco/wilco-docs/docs/building-your-quest/quest-resources/k8s.md

 Description: Hosting user's backend and frontend apps

-When specified as a resources, a fully functional K8s namespace will be created for the frontend and configured for the user.
+When specified as a resource, a fully functional K8s namespace will be created for the frontend and configured for the user.

 Supported properties: